rtcharity/resources.eahub.org/content/take_action/ea-conferences.md

 EA conferences have been transformative experiences for some members of the community; they’ve led to changes in cause prioritisation and career paths, as well as significant increases in their ambition to improve the world.

 It is possible that most of the impact of EA conferences comes from their effects on the small percentage of attendees who have these life-changing experiences.
-So it’s worth thinking about how to increase the chances that you or your group members could be among those attendees!
+So it’s worth thinking about how to increase the chances that you could be among those attendees!

 ## Suggestions for preparing for the conference: